SCHOOL IMPROVEMENT FRAMEWORK

 The Dual Credit Rate applies to only schools that offer dual credit courses as defined by OSPI.
 SDS uses the course code indicators of Running Start, College in the High School, AP/IB.and Tech Prep.
-To ensure all dual credit courses are counted, a district can submit a list in Excel of dual credit courses (course name and course code) to email@example.com to update the listings used to determine this student enrollment in dual credit classes..
+To ensure all dual credit courses are counted, a district can submit a list in Excel of dual credit courses (course name and course code) to firstname.lastname@example.org to update the listings used to determine this student’s enrollment in dual credit classes.

 NINTH GRADE ON TRACK

 This indicator uses first-time ninth-grade students, their attempted courses, and any recorded F grades in their attempted courses.
 Different methods utilized in districts to withdraw students from courses can impact this indicator.